On Insoluble Transitive Subgroups in the Holomorph of a Finite Soluble Group: Conclusion of the proof of Theorem

 Applying Proposition \ref{dir-sum} repeatedly, we may view $T_1 \times T_{m+1}$ as a subgroup of $\Aff(U)$.
 As $T_1 \times T_{m+1}$ is subnormal in $G$, it follows from Lemma \ref{comp-factors}(i) that the stabiliser of $0_U=0_V$ in $T_1 \times T_{m+1}$ is a soluble subgroup of $2$-power index.
 Any such subgroup has the form $T'_1 \times T'_{m+1}$, where $T'_1$, $T'_{m+1}$ are subgroups of order $21$ in $T_1$, $T_{m+1}$.
 In particular, $T'_1$ contains an element conjugate to the matrix $A$ in (\ref{AB}), and, since $A-I$ is invertible, we may apply Proposition \ref{tensor-product} to conclude that $T_{m+1} \cdot 0_V=\{0_V\}$.
 This is a contradiction since $T_{m+1}$ is insoluble. \end{proof}

 \begin{lemma} If $(G,V)$ is an irreducible solution of Question \ref{main-qn} satisfying (iii) of Theorem \ref{just-168} then, up to conjugation by $\Aut(V)$, $G$ is as constructed in Theorem \ref{irred-constr}.
-Moreover, up to conjugation by $\Aut(V)$, $G$ is uniquely determined by the integer $r$ and the subgroup $H$ of $S_r$ in Theorem \ref{irred-constr}. \end{lemma} \begin{proof} In this case we have $S=J=T_1 \times \cdots \times T_r$, and we may assume that the $T_i$ are numbered so that $g_i U$ is a non-trivial irreducible $\F_2[T_i]$-module on which $T_k$ acts trivially for all $k \neq i$.
-Thus $\dim U =3$ or $8$.
-As
+Moreover, up to conjugation by $\Aut(V)$, $G$ is uniquely determined by the integer $r$ and the subgroup $H$ of $S_r$ in Theorem \ref{irred-constr}. \end{lemma} \begin{proof} In this case we have $r=m$ and $S=J=T_1 \times \cdots \times T_m$.
+Since $y(J)=1$, we may assume that the $T_i$ are numbered so that $T_k$ acts non-trivially on $g_i U$ if and only if $k=i$.
+Arguing as in the proof of Lemma \ref{elim-tensors}, we have $\dim U =3$ or $8$.
+Moreover,